h3rmel/H3rmel/README.md

 ## Hi, I'm Isaac Hermel Reginato 👋

-I'm currently building [h3/use](https://h3-use.com) to help people with custom hooks when building applications and contributing to open-source projects like [MagicUI](https://magicui.design) and [RetroUI](https://www.retroui.dev/).
+I'm currently building [guarahooks](https://guarahooks.com) to help people with custom hooks when building applications and contributing to open-source projects like [MagicUI](https://magicui.design), [RetroUI](https://www.retroui.dev/).
+I'm also building a SaaS for the education segment.

 Previously: